 Microgrants

 Following each Field Day, we follow up with participants about the opportunity to apply for a microgrant to support the implementation of practices learned during the event.
-We will announce the scope of the microgrant during the event.
+We will announce the scope of the microgrant during the event, and participants will receive an emailed link to the application form following the event.

 Recording